southndsv1/southndsv1/README.md

 - 🔄 **Digital Twins & Simulation** - Real-time system monitoring and predictive maintenance
 - 🤖 **Large Language Models (LLMs)** - Prompt engineering and AI-assisted research workflows

----

-## 🧑‍💻 About Me

-**Research Associate** at Texas State University's Ingram School of Engineering, specializing in:
-- Computational mechanics and multiphysics simulations with scientific rigor
-- Hybrid modeling approaches combining classical physics with machine learning
-- Physics-Informed Neural Networks (PINNs) for engineering applications
-- LLM integration in research workflows and knowledge synthesis

-With **5+ years** of research experience spanning finite element analysis, high-performance computing, and intelligent systems, I'm building an integrated skill set that connects temporal dynamics, neural networks, and physical simulation—positioning myself at the intersection of modern AI and rigorous engineering science.

----

 ## 🚀 Core Technical Stack